Buy and assign to

 This course is aimed at individuals who are preparing to take the ECITB Small Bore Tubing knowledge test.
 The course covers work with twin ferrule mechanical grip fittings.

 Is previous experience required?

-It is expected that as a participant in this course, you will have received formal training in working with small bore tubing and fittings, and that you hold suitable qualifications.
-Completion of this course alone does not qualify you to the ECITB standard.
+It is expected that as a participant in this course, you will have received formal training in working with small bore tubing and fittings and that you hold suitable qualifications.
+Completion of this course alone does not qualify you for the ECITB standard.